 Tired Or Impaired Truck Drivers

 Truck drivers have many tasks in addition to operating their vehicles.
 Many use laptop computers to help them keep logs, prepare reports, and track expenses.
 A distracted truck driver can cause a catastrophic accident.
 Use of a laptop, cell phone or DVD player while driving is foolish, yet it happens every day on highways in Missouri and Illinois.

 When a trucking company or driver fails to secure a load, debris can spread over a wide area and lead to a serious accident.
 Though the negligence might seem obvious, commercial truck companies and their insurance agencies may try to avoid paying adequate compensation for the losses of accident victims.
-It is important to obtain legal representation as soon as possible in order to inspect the accident site and examine the evidence
+It is important to obtain legal representation as soon as possible to inspect the accident site and examine the evidence.

 Failure to Maintain Truck Driver Logs and Regulations